nuprl/TypeWeaver/ECOOP_AE_Submission_Document.md

        directory.
     2. If you are using any dependencies, make sure you add the dependency type definitions to `data/playground/node_modules/`.
-    TODO: es6 conversion
+    3. Optional: run `make playground-es6` to convert the example program to use ES6 modules.
+This will create the directory `data/playground/original/demo/example-program-es6` with the converted program.
-    3. Run `make playground` to run type annotation prediction and type weaving, using DeepTyper, LambdaNet, and InCoder.
+    4. Run `make playground` to run type annotation prediction and type weaving, using DeepTyper, LambdaNet, and InCoder.
 This step will not run type checking.
-    4. View the resulting TypeScript in `DeepTyper-out/demo/baseline/example-program/`, `LambdaNet-out/demo/baseline/example-program/`, and
+    5. View the resulting TypeScript in `DeepTyper-out/demo/baseline/example-program/`, `LambdaNet-out/demo/baseline/example-program/`, and
        `InCoder-out/demo/baseline/example-program/`.
+If you ran the ES6
+       conversion, you should also view
+       `DeepTyper-out/demo/baseline/example-program-es6/`,
+       `LambdaNet-out/demo/baseline/example-program-es6/`, and
+       `InCoder-out/demo/baseline/example-program-es6/`.
-    5. To compile the TypeScript:
+    6. To compile the TypeScript:
-        - `cd src/weaver; make shell` will drop you into a container with `tsc`, the TypeScript compiler, in your environment.
+        - `cd src/weaver && make shell` will drop you into a container with `tsc`, the TypeScript compiler, in your environment.
         - `cd /data/playground/DeepTyper-out/demo/baseline/example-program` will
           take you to where the directory is mounted.
-        - `tsc *` will compile the files.
-You can also directly edit the files, and changes will persist when you exit the container.
+        - `tsc *.ts` will compile the files.
+If it compiles, you can run `node main.js`.
+If you want to edit the files, you will have to exit the container.
         - Repeat for LambdaNet and InCoder.
         - `exit` to exit the container.
-    5. Run `make clean-playground` to remove the generated files.
+    7. Run `make clean-playground` to remove the generated files.
 This will also remove `*.csv`, `*.ts`, `*.warn`, `*.err`, and `*.out` files in `data/playground/original/demo/example-program/`.